 - Do you have enough time to receive your Exchange Order in the post? (takes at least 7 business days)

-- Are you traveling to Japan within the next 90 days? (vouchers can only be redeemed within 90 days of confirmation date, it is recommended you book these about six weeks before your travel date)
+- Are you traveling to Japan within the next 90 days? (vouchers can only be redeemed within 90 days of the confirmation date, it is recommended you book these about six weeks before your travel date)

 - Do you have a temporary visitor visa? (proof obtained from Japanese immigration when entering the country when they stamp your passport)

 IS A JAPAN RAIL PASS WORTH IT?